zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 <figure><img src="../../.gitbook/assets/mcp_pipeline_overview.png" alt=""><figcaption><p>A simple example of two pipelines interacting between each other.</p></figcaption></figure>

 Each time the `train_and_promote` pipeline runs, it creates a new `iris_classifier`.
 However, it only promotes the created model to `production` if a certain accuracy threshold is met.
 The `do_predictions` pipeline simply picks up the latest promoted model and runs batch inference on it.
-That way these two pipelines can independently be run, but can rely on each others output.
+That way these two pipelines can independently be run, but can rely on each other's output.

 One way of achieving this is to fetch the model directly in your step: